Esoterical/voron_canbus/Dedicated_USB_Can_Device.md

 # Dedicated USB CAN device

-**IF YOU HAVE A BTT U2C V2.1 THEN PLEASE FLASH IT WITH THE LATEST VERSION OF V2 FIRMWARE FROM THE GITHUB AS THE SHIPPED FIRMWARE MAY HAVE BUGS [See Here](./can_adapter/BigTreeTech%20U2C%20v2.1)**

 If you want to use a dedicated USB CAN devcice, then it should be as  simple as plugging it in to your Pi via USB. ***You shouldn't have to flash anything to this U2C/UTOC/etc device first, they are meant to come pre-installed with the necessary firmware.
 They do NOT run Klipper***.
 You can test if it is working by running an `lsusb` command (from an SSH terminal to your pi).
 Most common USB CAN devices will show up as a "Geschwister Schneider CAN adapter" when they are working properly (though some may simply show as an "OpenMoko, Inc" device):

 ![image](https://user-images.githubusercontent.com/124253477/221329262-d8758abd-62cb-4bb6-9b4f-7bc0f615b5de.png)